We can help with:

 Nominations close

-The recipient will be publicly announced at the Colin Simpson Memorial Keynote on 14 November 2023
+The ASA Medal will be presented at the Colin Simpson Memorial Keynote in early November 2024.

 Nominations must be received via the online nomination form with a 500-word max. reason for nomination.